anitab-org/portal/docs/develop/contributing.rst

       $ git push origin <feature-branch-name>

 #.
-Go to github and make a pull request.
-Add description and point to the task
+Go to GitHub and make a pull request.
+Choose a relevant title, add description
-   you have solved.
+   if necessary and point to the task you have solved.
+The source branch of the pull request should be your feature branch and the target branch should be ``develop`` branch.
+Review your pull request and make sure everything is alright.
 #.
 Someone from the team will review your code, provide feedback and if
    everything is ok, will merge your changes.
 #.
 Don't forget to `sync your fork <https://help.github.com/articles/syncing-a-fork/>`_